mapswipe/python-mapswipe-workers/docs/development.md

 - user.contributionCount
 - user.distance

 To contribute changes to the Firebase Functions please refer to the official (Guide on Cloud Function for Firebase)[https://firebase.google.com/docs/functions/get-started] on how to setup development enviroment and on how to deploy functions to the Firebase instance.
 For more information refer to the official (Reference on Cloud Function for Firebase)[https://firebase.google.com/docs/reference/functions/].
+For example function take a look at this (GitHub repository)[https://github.com/firebase/functions-samples].

 ## Database Backup